Kuoxen/obc-website/docs/Setup_Peer.md

 ## Building the project

-Assuming you have followed the [development environment getting started instructions](Setup_Developer_Environment.md)
+This document assumes that you have completed the steps in [development environment getting started instructions](Setup_Developer_Environment.md).

-To access your VM, run
+To access your VM, run:
 ```
 vagrant ssh
 ```

-From within the VM, follow these additional steps.
+From your VM, complete the following steps:

 ### Go build
 ```